telerik/kendo-ui-core/docs/framework/datasource/overview.md

         }
     });

-## Binding UI widgets to the Kendo UI DataSource
+## Widget Binding

 Many Kendo UI widgets support data binding, and the Kendo UI DataSource is an ideal binding source for both local and remote data.

-A DataSource can be created in-line with other UI widget configuration settings, or a shared DataSource can be created to allow multiple UI widgets to bind to the same data collection.
+### Bind Widgets to Local DataSource

-The main benefits of using a shared DataSource are fewer data requests, better performance and automatic synchronized refreshing of all widgets bound to the same DataSource instance, when the data changes.
+A DataSource can be created in-line with other Kendo UI widget configuration settings, as demonstrated in the example below.

-### Creating a local DataSource in-line with UI widget configuration
+###### Example

     $("#chart").kendoChart({
         title: {